Aider-AI/aider/docs/benchmarks-1106.md

 ## gpt-3.5-turbo-1106

 - The new `gpt-3.5-turbo-1106` model is completing the benchmark **3-4X faster** than the earlier GPT-3.5 models.
-- The overall success rate after the first and second tries seems comparable to the earlier models.
+- The overall success rate after the first and second tries seems comparable or a bit better than the earlier models.

 ## Updates